ThibaultDaraignes/blank-app/README.md

-Protoype for MusiScale research project, funded by the french National Research Agency : this program allows you to compute and plot a formal diagram and a time-duration diagram from a self-similarity matrix using concordance similairty measure.
+Protoype for MusiScale research project, funded by the french National Research Agency : this program allows you to compute and plot a formal diagram and a time-duration diagram from a self-similarity matrix using concordance similarity measure.

 ### How to run it on your own machine